Dear introverted and sensitive soul,

-But you often feel the need to make them happy, you decide to do things you don’t want to do and go places you don’t want to go.
-You say to yourself, “I only have to pretend for a little while and then I can retreat and recharge.
+But you often feel the need to make others happy.
+So you do things you don’t want to do and go places you don’t want to go.
+You say to yourself, “I only have to pretend for a little while, and then I can retreat and recharge.
 I don’t want to let anyone down.”

-Growing up was confusing for me and just about everyone else because people saw me as an enigma.
+As a highly sensitive introvert, growing up was confusing for me — and just about everyone else.
+People saw me as an enigma.
 Teachers saw that I was usually smiling or laughing; church members noticed that I could carry on mature conversations; friends knew that I could make anyone around me feel comfortable; and mom and dad knew that I had deep empathy for others.

-When you are sharply attuned to social cues and body language, as highly sensitive people are, you can’t help but notice when people are disappointed in you.
+When you’re sharply attuned to social cues and body language, as highly sensitive people are, you can’t help but notice when people are disappointed in you.
 Sometimes they even say it out loud.
-I remember a friend telling me, “You’re so independent,” and it wasn’t a compliment.
-Here are other examples:
+I remember a friend telling me, “You’re so independent” — and that wasn’t a compliment.

 “Why do you need so much time alone if you say that you love people?”